 In the technical department, the Sonata Hybrid comes standard with an 8-inch touchscreen infotainment system, a six-speaker audio system, blind-spot monitoring, Apple CarPlay, Android Auto, adaptive cruise control, and more.
 There are also many standard safety features, like blind-spot-collision avoidance, automatic emergency braking with pedestrian detection, safe exit warning, and others.

 The Honda Insight took a brief hiatus but returned to compete with the likes of the Prius and other hybrid vehicles.
-This new Insight has a 1.5-liter four-cylinder engine and electric motor that combine to produce 129 horsepower and 197 pound-feet of torque.
+This new Insight has a 1.5-litre four-cylinder engine and electric motor that combine to produce 129 horsepower and 197 pound-feet of torque.

 This powertrain delivers great fuel consumption ratings of 4.6 L/100 km city, 5.3 L/100 km highway, and 4.9 L/100 km combined.
 All this while offering an ample 950 mm of rear legroom and up to 427 litres of cargo room.